Chapo Trap House: Early years

 The show came to prominence during the 2016 Democratic Party presidential primary contest between former United States Secretary of State Hillary Clinton and United States Senator Bernie Sanders.
+The first episode was released March 13, 2016 and a Patreon account was launched to support the show's creation in May 2016.
 The show's left-wing content became popular with supporters of the democratic socialist Sanders.
+By the first week of August 2016 the show's Patreon reached the top 30 most supported Patreon accounts on the whole platform, just below CANADALAND.

-The team behind the podcast has since expanded from the original three hosts.
+The team behind the podcast expanded from the original three hosts.
 Vice investigative journalist Brendan James joined as producer after appearing as a guest, and former The Onion writer and twitter personality Virgil Texas and Amber A'Lee Frost joined the show as alternating co-hosts after the 2016 American presidential election.
 James left the show in November 2017, later being replaced by producer and writer Chris Wade.
 James became co-host of the Blowback podcast in 2019.

 The Chapo Guide to Revolution

 Biederman, Christman, James, Menaker, and Texas authored a satirical book about American politics, The Chapo Guide to Revolution: A Manifesto Against Logic, Facts, and Reason, published in August 2018 under the name Chapo Trap House.
 It debuted on The New York Times Best Seller list at number 6 under the Hardcover Non-Fiction category and number 7 under the Combined Print & E-Book category.